Raw hemp flowers can be smoked, vaped, or cooked.

 In fact, the beautiful packaging is one of the reasons why we recommend this brand as the perfect gift for hemp-loving friends or family.

 We maintain high standards for raw hemp flower and have little patience for flower that arrives too dry, leafy, or discolored.
 Smoking or vaping raw hemp should be an enjoyable experience with plenty of flavor and potency.
 We couldn’t find anything of substance to complain about in this regard when it comes to Berkshire CBD.

 Depending on what effects or flavor profiles you prefer, there are plenty of excellent options on the Berkshire CBD website.

-If you’re not sure where to start, here’s some of our favorites:
+If you’re not sure where to start, here are some of our favorites:

 The Brother’s Apothecary is a Portland-based company that places a strong emphasis on holistic full-spectrum hemp products.
 The company likes to add other herbs to its products to better direct the effects for a given application (such as adding lavender for sleep blends or skullcap for stress blends).

 We love this holistic approach and find the company’s products easily rank among the best in their respective categories.
 This is also the case for the company’s raw herb lineup.

 The Brother’s Apothecary offers three different types of raw hemp — a Kush hemp flower, CBG flower, and these CBD Hemp Smoking Blends.